forbenaj/KaraokeMachine/README.md

 ```

 Then remove the unpacked extension from Chrome.
 Uninstalling does not delete the runtime folders or cached songs; remove those manually if they are no longer needed.

+## Future

+This is still a beta.
+I uploaded the project as soon as I had something working reasonably fine, so there are a lot of things to improve, but also a lot of things that straight up don't work correctly.

+Some known issues:

+- **CTC Forced Alignment** is _not_ perfect, and it will often produce wrong timings or fail entirely if the song is too long.
+Even beefier state-of-the-art methods will often do whatever they want.
+CTC is a good middle ground (better than VAD, which is also implemented).
+We will need a **lyrics editor** so any bad timing can be corrected.

+- **Audio separation** has been less of an issue, but any model will have the drawback of being _too slow_.
+I imagine a model that can stream the audio as it's being extracted, which I don't even know if is possible.
+Something like that would work wonders, making it possible to have the video ready almost immediately.

+- **Lyrics search** is a scoring mess and has **not** been thoroughly tested.

+I'll keep updating this list as I find the time.